kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 If you’d like to learn more about GitOps we suggest this [guide](https://www.weave.works/technologies/gitops/) from Weaveworks.

 To learn how to build your own Kubernetes controllers the [kubebuilder book](https://book.kubebuilder.io/) walks through an E2E example.

+## Footnotes

+[^1]: AutoML allowed us to focus on infrastructure and engineering rather than spending too much time building and tuning models.
+Furthermore, AutoML provides a competitive baseline for us to improve upon.
+We may revisit these models in the future.